siddgood/podcast-recommendation-engine/README.md

 cv_cosine_sim = cosine_similarity(cv_matrix)
 ```

-**Model Results:**

 #### 2. TFIDF + Cosine Similarity
-[Term Frequency-Inverse Document Frequency (TF-IDF)](https://pathmind.com/wiki/bagofwords-tf-idf) works the similarly to BoW, however, each entry of the fixed-length vector is now replaced with TF-IDF.
-TF-IDF is another type of calculation that gives each word in the text a **weight**.
+[Term Frequency-Inverse Document Frequency (TF-IDF)](https://pathmind.com/wiki/bagofwords-tf-idf) works similarly to BoW, however, each entry of the fixed-length vector is now replaced with TF-IDF.
+TF-IDF is another type of calculation that gives each word in the text an assigned weight.
 First, the frequency of a term in a document is calculated (Term Frequency) and is penalized by that same term appearing in every other document.
 The idea is to penalize words that appear frequently in a text (i.e. "and" or "the") and given them less value.

 ![](images/tfidf.png)